viveleroi/jquery.formbuilder/README.md

 A demo of this version may be found at http://botsko.net/Demos/formbuilder/

 Please feel free to fork the project and provide patches back.
 Please let us know how you're using this product!

+### Development

+We use [Grunt](http://gruntjs.com/ ) for packaging and testing.
+After cloning the repo, run `npm install` once, and then `grunt` to check the source code and prepare the distribution copy.